GaloisInc/saw-script/doc/manual/manual.md

 * `mir_postcond : Term -> MIRSetup ()`
 * `mir_assert : Term -> MIRSetup ()`

 These commands take `Term` arguments, and therefore cannot describe the values of pointers.
-The "assert" variants will work in either pre- or post-conditions, and are useful when defining helper functions that, e.g., state datastructure invariants that make sense in both phases.
-The `llvm_equal` command states that two `SetupValue`s should be equal, and can be used in either the initial or the final state.
+The "assert" variants will work in either pre- or post-conditions, and are useful when defining helper functions that, e.g., provide datastructure invariants that make sense in both phases.
+The `{llvm,jvm,mir}_equal` commands state that two values should be equal, and can be used in either the initial or the final state.

 * `llvm_equal : SetupValue -> SetupValue -> LLVMSetup ()`
+* `jvm_equal : JVMValue -> JVMValue -> JVMSetup ()`
+* `mir_equal : MIRValue -> MIRValue -> MIRSetup ()`

-The use of `llvm_equal` can also sometimes lead to more efficient symbolic execution when the predicate of interest is an equality.
+The use of `{llvm,jvm,mir}_equal` can also sometimes lead to more efficient symbolic execution when the predicate of interest is an equality.

 ## Assuming specifications